mzool/reading-notes/read 2.md

 + ## Horizontal rules are created using a button with a straight line on it.

 # Code views: show the code that created by the editor and allow to modify it.
-# Semantic markup: a group of elemnts that not affect the structure of the web page, but add an extra information on it.
+# Semantic markup: a group of elements that not affect the structure of the web page, but add an extra information on it.

 # Chapter 10:
 # CSS specify the appearance of html file.
-# What is the defference between block element and inline element?
+# What is the difference between block element and inline element?
 ## bolck element should start in the beginning of the line, but inline element could be in the middle of the line for example.
-# To understand how CSS work, you have to know the html strucure, inline elements and block elements, then you can choose the appearance for each one of them.
+# To understand how CSS work, you have to know the html structure, inline elements and block elements, then you can choose the appearance for each one of them.
 # CSS works by associating rules with HTML elements.
 These rules govern how the content of specified elements should be displayed.
 A CSS rule contains two parts: a selector and a declaration.
 # CSS Properties Affect How Elements Are Displayed, there are two values you need to determine;     **{property: value;}**, first you write the property you want to modify after that the value of it.